 Sarojini Nagar is one of the best places for picking up ‘cheap’ designer clothing.
 You need to have tons of patience to really pick and choose from the huge bundle of clothes that are sold in the open.
 It’s a place for young chicks looking for trendy outfits at dirt cheap rates.

-12) Savour the colours at Delhi Haat
+12) Savour the colors at Delhi Haat

-Delhi Haat is a colourful hub for foodies and shopaholics, where you can take a quick tour of the entire India.
+Delhi Haat is a colorful hub for foodies and shopaholics, where you can take a quick tour of the entire India.
 You can buy funky jewellery pieces, traditional clothes and shoes, home décor items and so many other things.
 You should know the knack of haggling to be able to get good deals though.
 In my opinion, eating different delicacies of different regions of India is a better idea than shopping.